 All students must complete the foundation courses outlined above.
-The remainder of the M.B.A. program consists of a core of eight courses, three business courses as electives, and one additional general elective.
+The remainder of the M.B.A. program consists of a core of eight courses, and normally four business courses as electives.
 Students pursuing the joint B.S.-M.B.A. with accounting electives should refer to the Traditional Undergraduate Programs section in this Bulletin for their curriculum.